Yandex Cloud

 2. Save the static access key to a Yandex Lockbox secret.

-3. Provide the Yandex Lockbox secret to a function.
+3. Provide the Yandex Lockbox secret to your function.

 For more information and examples of commands, see AWS Command Line Interface and the relevant documentation of AWS-compatible Yandex Cloud services.